I. THE INNATE IMMUNE SYSTEM

 Unlike adaptive immunity, innate immunity does not recognize every possible antigen.
 Instead, it is designed to recognize molecules shared by groups of related microbes that are essential for the survival of those organisms and are not found associated with mammalian cells.
-These unique microbial molecules are called pathogen-associated molecular patterns or PAMPS (def) and include LPS from the gram-negative cell wall, peptidoglycan and lipotechoic acids from the gram-positive cell wall, the sugar mannose (a terminal sugar common in microbial glycolipids and glycoproteins but rare in those of humans), bacterial and viral unmethylated CpG DNA, bacterial flagellin, the amino acid N-formylmethionine found in bacterial proteins, double-stranded and single-stranded RNA from viruses, and glucans from fungal cell walls.
-In addition, unique molecules displayed on stressed, injured, infected, or transformed human cells also act as PAMPS.
-(Because all microbes, not just pathogenic microbes, possess PAMPs, pathogen-associated molecular patterns are sometimes referred to as microbe-associated molecular patterns or MAMPs.)
+These unique microbial molecules are called pathogen-associated molecular patterns or PAMPs (def) and include LPS from the Gram-negative cell wall, peptidoglycan and lipotechoic acids from the Gram-positive cell wall, the sugar mannose (a terminal sugar common in microbial glycolipids and glycoproteins but rare in those of humans), bacterial and viral unmethylated CpG DNA, bacterial flagellin, the amino acid N-formylmethionine found in bacterial proteins, double-stranded and single-stranded RNA from viruses, and glucans from fungal cell walls.
+In addition, unique molecules displayed on stressed, injured, infected, or transformed human cells also be recognized as a part of innate immunity.
+These are often referred to as danger-associated molecular patterns or DAMPs.

-Most body defense cells have pattern-recognition receptors or PRRs (def) for these common PAMPS (see Fig. 1) and so there is an immediate response against the invading microorganism.
+Most body defense cells have pattern-recognition receptors or PRRs (def) for these common PAMPs (see Fig. 1) enabling an immediate response against the invading microorganism.
 Pathogen-associated molecular patterns can also be recognized by a series of soluble pattern-recognition receptors in the blood that function as opsonins and initiate the complement pathways.
 In all, the innate immune system is thought to recognize approximately 103 of these microbial molecular patterns.